-I covered every square inch of my new bedroom walls with the dreamy icons of his handiwork, thanks to Life magazine.
+I covered every square inch of my side of the bedroom wall with the dreamy icons of his handiwork, thanks to Life magazine.
 The Wide-Track Pontiac ads rendered by Art Fitzpatrick and Van Kaufman were the standout; the automotive equivalent of vintage “Vargas Girl” Playboy paintings.
-I became a chronic sinner, mentally-masturbating at the eye-candy as I fell asleep.

 Having been car-less in Austria, I looked forward to our first set of wheels with high expectations.
 I was hoping for a replication of the his-and-hers matching navy blue 1960 Pontiac Bonneville hardtop and wagon sitting in the driveway across the street.
-My father, who somehow forgot to consult me, brought home a dull, plump 1954 Ford sedan.
-On frigid winter mornings, Mom used to pray for divine intervention that St. Henry’s elderly sedan would start.
-The big Ford’s main compensation: an ample rear sofa upon which the four of us kids could fight.
+My father, who somehow forgot to consult me, instead brought home a dull, plump well-used 1954 Ford sedan, seen here on our many outings in a vain attempt to find places to hike in Iowa.
+He’d pull over on a country road and start walking.
+Inevitably farmers would pull over and ask us if we were broken down and needed a ride.
+Trying to explain to them our actual purpose only resulted in looks of puzzlement.

 In 1964, I unwittingly co-opted my family to fulfill my spiritual need for the auto-Hajj.
-The 6.75 of us (Mom was seven months pregnant) drove three sweltering August days to NYC to join the teeming hordes of hot and sweaty pilgrims in circling (counterclockwise) and entering that most hallowed car-Ka’aba: GM’s Futurama exhibit at the 1964 Worlds Fair.
+The 6.75 of us (Mom was seven months pregnant) drove three sweltering August days in the black Fairlane to NYC to join the teeming hordes of hot and sweaty pilgrims in circling (counterclockwise) and entering that most hallowed car-Ka’aba: GM’s Futurama exhibit at the 1964 Worlds Fair.
 Sacred vows prevent me from revealing the other-worldly experiences of those precious hours in that heavenly temple.
 Suffice it to say, I was now fully initiated in the cult of St. Mark of Excellence.

-Photographic memories of those heavy-stock bibles flash before me– especially the Cadillac books with the onionskin protecting the impeccable color plates.
-And like a Sunday-schoolboy reciting the Ten Commandments, I can still regurgitate every GM powertrain detail, including name (“Turbo-Thrift”), horsepower, bore and stroke, compression ratio, camshaft type and carburetion.
+Photographic memories of those heavy-stock bibles flash before me – especially the Cadillac books with onionskin protecting the impeccable color plates.
+And like a Sunday-schoolboy reciting the Ten Commandments, I can still regurgitate every GM power train detail, including name (“Super Turbo-Thrift”), horsepower, bore and stroke, compression ratio, camshaft type and carburation.

 The annual high-holy days occurred each fall, when the dealers unveiled the new objects of veneration.
 Days before, I would poke around the dealership, hoping to catch an uncovered glimpse of the revelations to come.
 On the appointed day, a pious crowd would gather to partake in communion of hot chocolate and doughnuts.
-Once the veils were removed, spontaneous hymns of praise to the high-priest Mitchell rang out into the crisp autumn air.
+Once the veils were removed, spontaneous ejaculations of praise to the high-priest Mitchell rang out into the crisp autumn air.

-Having passed the test of sitting four straight hours in veneration in the Riviera (I was allowed to alternate between the front and back seats) I became an official altar boy.
+Having passed the test of sitting four straight hours in veneration in the Riviera (I was allowed to alternate between the front and back bucket seats) I became an official altar boy.
 That allowed me to freely wander the sacristy, where the religious objects were serviced and prepared.
-I considered cars to be living and breathing entities, and the shop reminded me of the hospital where Dad worked.
+I considered cars to be living and breathing entities, and the shop reminded me of the hospital where my father worked.
 Cars were poked, probed, and elevated.
 Bodily fluids were drained and oral medications administered.
 Watching the mechanic hook up the enormous Sun Engine Analyzer was analogous to the EEG tests my father monitored for crucial brain functioning.

 That black and white photo of the dealer up top immediately tapped into the anticipation I felt each August as a young boy awaiting Septembers launch of the new models.